BBVA/patton/README.rst

 What's Patton
 =============

 Patton is a set of tools for helping admins and security auditors to search for vulnerabilities in software components.
-Currrently it has 2 main modules:
+Currently it has 2 main modules:

 - Patton-server: A service that builds a knowledge database about vulnerability information (CVEs).
 This information is then linked with product details (CPE) to finally allow to ask in a very clever way.
 - Patton-cli: A powerful command line client that allows to extract and check for vulnerabilities in your systems in a many different ways.